-- Have you had a payday loan in the last 8 years?
+Have you had a payday loan in the last eight years?

 The chances are the term ‘payday loan’ was used when you applied for or discussed the loan, but even if it wasn’t, you could still have had a payday loan.
 If you remember dealing with a company like Wonga, QuickQuid, Sunny, The Money Shop, Pounds to Pocket, My Jar, Peachy or Payday UK you may well have had a payday loan.

-If you’re not sure, check back over old bank statements – a quick Google search of any loan company names you’re not sure of will help you work out if you’ve borrowed from a payday lender.
+If you’re not sure, check back over old bank statements – a quick Google search of any loan company names you’re not sure of will help you work out if you’ve borrowed from payday lenders.